block-core/blockcore/Documentation/proof-of-stake.md

 In order to give a better chance to bigger outputs (a UTXO with more coins) The target is pushed up by a factor to the number of coins a UTXO has, This is called the weighted target, it means the target of the UTXO is higher the more coins it has, as a result statistically it will find a solution faster.

-If the resulting kernel hash of the above calculations is below the weighted target then the coinstake is valid and can be used to create a block.
+If the resulting kernel hash of the above calculations is below the weighted target it means the coinstake is valid and can be used to create a block.

 #### The importance of syncing time correctly (future drift)

-Each node has a consensus rule of a fixed interval of 15 seconds that will enforce how far in the future it will accept blocks, blocks with a time stamp that is 15 seconds further then local nodes current datetime will be rejected.
+Each node has a consensus rule of a fixed interval of 15 seconds that will enforce how far in the future it will accept blocks, blocks with a time stamp that is 15 seconds further than local nodes current datetime will be rejected.

 But such rejected blocks will not be considered invalid, in case our local node just had the wrong time in comparison to the network, and the network accepts such a block our local node would fork away form the network consensus.